thehyve/delphyne/docs/custom_vocab.rst

 Custom Vocabulary files
 -----------------------

-Non-standard vocabulary data
+Non-standard vocabulary data can be provided as tab-delimited (tsv) files.
-Loading the standard vocabularies is therefore typically one of the first steps in an ETL pipeline.

-The zipped download contains the vocabulary contents as csv files, which should then be added to the standard vocabularies folder:
+The file names must end with the name of the vocabulary table they should be inserted in (e.g. concept.tsv).
+Currently target tables concept, concept_class and vocabulary are supported.

+The custom vocabulary files may contain data of one or more custom vocabularies.
+When a vocabulary file contains data of only one custom vocabulary, it's good practice to prepend the vocabulary_id to the file name (e.g. MYVOCAB_concept.tsv).
+This way, if the vocabulary version hasn't changed (see `Versioning`_.), the file will be ignored without needing to parse the file contents.

+For custom vocabularies, the vocabulary_concept_id (vocabulary) and concept_class_concept_id (concept_class) should always be set to 0.

+Files have to be placed in te following folder:

 ::